jlopezvalle/cse15l-lab-reports/labreport3.md

 **2. `grep -v`**

 What it does : `grep -v` prints out all the lines in the pattern that are not the same (**DO NOT MATCH**).
 This is useful to use when you can list all the files that do not have a specific word in which you want to avoid.
-A case can be seen with the word "Introdutcion" shown below.
+A case can be seen with the word `Introdutcion` shown below as it is not seen when using this command.

   * Example 1:
       ![Image](grep3.png)